 By Andrew Macdonald

-The Macdonald Notebook recently entered its third year of independent publishing, thanks to the patronage of readers like you.
+The Macdonald Notebook recently entered its fourth year of independent publishing, thanks to the patronage of readers like you.

 If you like to read news scoops and other exclusive news reports on the business and political life of Halifax and Nova Scotia, check out our free SAMPLE editions of The Macdonald Notebook on our website.